Bay Area Home Renovation Services

 Sunrooms are additions to homes that tend to serve as supplemental living spaces.
-There are usually doors you can use to close them off from the rest of the home.
+You can usually use doors to close them off from the rest of the house.

 Sunrooms are not alternatives to conventional additions.
 They are usually made with pre-fabricated materials like thermal-resistant glass and aluminum.
 Sometimes sunrooms are stick-built using concrete, lumber and various other materials, resulting in a solid structure that matches the rest of your home.

 A sunroom is not, by code, built to serve as a permanent living structure, so you cannot install bedrooms, bathrooms or kitchens in them.
-However, there are items you can add to sunrooms, like oversized glass, that are not possible to use with conventional additions.
+However, there are items you can add to sunrooms, like oversized glass, that are less common to use with conventional additions.

 With Valley Home Builders, you have incredible options to give exterior spaces the facelift and functionality they need.

-If you are satisfied with your square footage but feel that several rooms are too small, you do not necessarily have to expand your home.
+If you are satisfied with your square footage but feel that several rooms need to be bigger, you do not necessarily have to expand your home.
 You might consider other solutions, like knocking down walls to combine the small rooms with other underutilized spaces like an attic or garage.
 If you could benefit from increased square footage, a home expansion could give you the space you desire.
-At Valley Home Builders, our design experts can help you determine how to fine-tune the space in your South Bay home.
+At Valley Home Builders, our design experts can help you determine how to fine-tune the space in your Bay Area home.

-As part of our home renovation services, we also design and build accessory dwelling units (ADUs).
+We also design and build accessory dwelling units (ADUs) as part of our home renovation services.
 These spaces serve as a secondary living space adjacent to your primary residence.
-Along with serving as a residence for aging parents, ADUs can provide additional guest space, be used as a workout room or home office, or offer a living area for adult children before they officially move out.
+Along with serving as a residence for aging parents, ADUs can provide additional guest space, be used as a workout room or home office or offer a living area for adult children before they officially move out.

 Depending on your needs, there are several different types of ADUs to choose from:

-- Attached: Built attached to your existing home, using the walls that are adjoining.
+- Attached: Built attached to your existing home, using adjoining walls.